ishalinitiwari/ishalinitiwari/README.md

 Hi, I'm a final-year CS student at United College of Engineering and Research, Prayagraj.
 I mostly work on frontend — React, plain JS, CSS — and I enjoy building things that actually look and feel good to use.

-I did an internship at ZikRme where I built UI components in React as part of a small team, and recently completed an RPA training where I automated a bunch of tedious workflows.
+I did an internship at ZikRme where I built UI components in React as part of a small team, and recently completed an RPA training where I automated a bunch of tedious workflows and Ai video creator.
 Currently looking for full-time opportunities.

 ---